 3. What Are Division I Basketball Conferences?

-Division I basketball conferences are groups of schools that compete against each other in men's and women's basketball, organising regular-season games and postseason tournaments.
-There are currently 32 conferences, including the Power Five conferences (Big Ten, SEC, ACC, Big 12, Pac-12) known for their top competition and resources, and others like the Big East known for their strong basketball programs.
-Conference tournament winners earn automatic bids to the NCAA Tournament, a high-profile event showcasing the best basketball programmes in the U.S. The level of competition, available resources, and exposure to professional scouts vary by conference.
+Division I basketball conferences are groups of schools that compete against each other in men’s and women’s basketball, organising regular-season games and postseason tournaments.
+There are currently 32 conferences, including the Power Four conferences (Big Ten, SEC, ACC, Big 12) known for their top competition and resources, and others like the Big East known for their strong basketball programs.
+Conference tournament winners earn automatic bids to the NCAA Tournament, a high-profile event showcasing the best basketball programs in the U.S. The level of competition, available resources, and exposure to professional scouts vary by conference.

 4. What Are the Requirements to Fulfil to Play in the NCAA?